Semi supervised GAN for smart microscopy, fast and data efficient cell cycle classification: Conclusion

 \section{Conclusion}

 We present a semi-supervised generative adversarial framework for cell-cycle classification under limited annotation constraints.
-SGAN enables accurate and data-efficient learning from microscopy images, while remaining lightweight and fast enough for real-time embedded deployment in autonomous imaging systems.
+SGAN enables accurate and data-efficient learning from microscopy images, while providing a lightweight foundation for real-time, event-driven autonomous microscopy.

-Beyond its performance on the source task, the method showed good transferability across multiple fluorescence datasets, although the DIC experiments highlighted the remaining challenge of stronger modality shifts in image-formation physics.
-These results support SGAN as a robust and adaptable foundation for intelligent microscopy and event-driven acquisition.
+Beyond its performance on the source task, the method showed good transferability across multiple fluorescence datasets, although the DIC experiments highlighted the remaining challenge of stronger modality shifts in imaging physics.